 - More “leg-and-elbow” room without sacrificing seating capacity

-- Improved sound and lighting capabilities
+- Improved sound and lighting capabilities (in progress)

-- A fully acclimatized building, heated and cooled by geothermal energy and usable year‑round
+- A fully acclimatized building, heated and cooled by geothermal energy and usable year‑round (in progress)

 - An administrative office and meeting room

-The solution is to upgrade ASGT to proper power capacity, replace our dimmer rack, and install HVAC in select areas of the building—beginning with spaces that house technical equipment or are used by volunteers, performers, and crew.
+The solution was to upgrade ASGT to proper power capacity, replace our dimmer rack, and install HVAC in select areas of the building—beginning with spaces that house technical equipment or are used by volunteers, performers, and crew.
 The increased capacity and climate controls will protect equipment, provide comfort, and reduce or eliminate costs related to building winterization, equipment repair, and rental of offsite locations for meetings in the off-season.

 Click the Your Role section below to learn other ways you can help.

-To begin Phase Two, ASGT needs significant financial support from individuals, foundations, businesses, and corporate donors, large and small—and the continued support of our friends and fans, who can help with fundraising and serve as advocates for ASGT in their communities.
+To continue Phase Two, ASGT needs significant financial support from individuals, foundations, businesses, and corporate donors, large and small—and the continued support of our friends and fans, who can help with fundraising and serve as advocates for ASGT in their communities.